Launching a Washington D.C. Startup

 - Washington D.C.
 Economic Partnership - This resource aims to serve as a liaison for all your small business needs from business registration to toolkits for tech companies, nonprofits, and everything in between.

 Also recommended: Are you ready to create a Washingon D.C. startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Washington D.C., one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Washington D.C. boasts a wide range of popular, successful industries and startup sectors, many of which are leaders of the nation.
 Some of the significant industries in Washington D.C. are:

 - Tech — Not only is Washington D.C. home to a variety of tech startups, as the #1 city for women in tech, it is also one of the most diverse tech startup hubs in the country.